deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 Channel coding and decoding are basic building blocks of communication systems.
 An encoder maps a message to a codeword, where the codeword has some redundancy.
 A decoder maps noisy codeword to estimate of an message.

+We fix the encoder as one of the standard encoders and learn the decoder for practical channels.
+When we fix the encoder, there’re many possible choices - and we choose sequential codes, such as convolutional codes and turbo codes.
+There are many reasons to it.

 ### Convolutional code

 ![desk](https://hyejikim1.github.io/images/convcode.png)